 In some countries, wreath bases made from rockwool are available.
-These products are not plastic and can be safely buried with a coffin, provided they are on a biodegradable base made from natural fibres.
+These products are not plastic and can be safely buried with a coffin, provided they are on a biodegradable base made from natural fibres/products.

 An alternative to commemorative or tribute wreaths that are presented at a funeral service is a flat backed bouquet, similar to a small sheaf.
 This style of arrangement is designed to be viewed from one side.
 Once any wrapping or packaging has been removed, the flowers can easily be placed in green waste, as the stems will not be contaminated with floral foam.

 An inspiring example of this approach was observed on the coffin at the recent funeral of Queen Elizabeth II.
 The wreath was made entirely of natural plant materials sourced from the Buckingham Palace Gardens.

 Not all funeral customers adhere to traditional designs.
 To personalise their tribute, some individuals opt for novelty or individual designs as way of honouring the deceased.

 Floral foam manufacturers offer a range of letters and shapes for these purposes.
 The creation and disposal of these is unsustainable.

 However, skilled florists can work with clients to create unique designs.

 The following designs were created using a combination of foam-free techniques, with wood, moss and foam alternatives to create a base support.

 Moss presents other sustainability issues. for more information see the resource Moss and floristry.